-Maiz Szalavitz is the author of the New York Times bestseller Unbroken Brain: A Revolutionary New Way of Understanding Addiction.
+Maiz Szalavitz is the author of Undoing Drugs: The Untold Story of Harm Reduction and the Future of Addiction, and the New York Times bestseller Unbroken Brain: A Revolutionary New Way of Understanding Addiction.

 Photo by Bettina Hansen of The Seattle Times

 The Story You’ve Heard About Cities, Drugs, and Mental Illness Is Wrong, Wired, 6/21/2022

 Why Forced Addiction Treatment Fails, The New York Times, 4/30/2022

 How the Drug War Died, The Nation, 4/11/2022

 What the Opioid Crisis Took From People in Pain, The New York Times, 3/7/2022

 Doctors Prescribing Opioids in Good Faith Should Not Be Prosecuted, Scientific American, 2/25/2022

 Opinion: We’re Waging the Wrong Battle Against Opioids, Undark, 2/4/2022